Keipatr/CetaknoJadi/README.md

 ## Features
 - User Registration and Authentication: Users can create an account, log in, and manage their profile.
 - Product Listings: The website showcases a wide range of printing products, including business cards, brochures, flyers, posters, and more.
-- Search and Filter: Users can search for specific products or use filters to narrow down their options based on criteria like size, quantity, material, and pricing.
+- Search and Filter: Users can search for specific products or use filters to narrow down their options.
 - Shopping Cart: Users can add products to their shopping cart and proceed to checkout.
-- Order Management: Users can track their orders, view order history, and manage their delivery details.
+- Order Management: Users can view order history.
-- Payment Integration: The website integrates with popular payment gateways to facilitate secure online transactions.
-- Reviews and Ratings: Users can leave reviews and ratings for products they have purchased, providing valuable feedback to other users.
 - Admin Dashboard: An admin panel is available to manage product listings, user accounts, orders, and other site settings.

 ## Contact